Rodrigo Perez’s Top 20 Films Of 2015

 14. “Heart Of A Dog

-An extremely layered portrait of the war on drugs, one the greatest strength of Matthew Heineman’s engrossing doc — aside from his remarkably intimate, unprecedented access, and its gorgeous visuals — is the manner in which the complexities of the drug war in Mexico are illustrated by the slowly revealing and gradually changing grip the audience has on all the character’s moralities.
-Everyone is not who them seem at first; virtuous men are revealed to have dubious motivations, self-righteous soldiers’ bigoted ideals eventually come to light, and valiant folk heroes fighting the good fight betray all good will.
-As the engrossing “Cartel Land” unfolds it becomes heartbreaking and tragic as self-interest always ends up outweighing the greater good.
-It’s a shocking and distressing experience to watch the embodiment of hell was paved with good intentions tile up before our very eyes.
+An extremely layered portrait of the war on drugs, one of the greatest strengths of Matthew Heineman’s engrossing doc — aside from his remarkably intimate, unprecedented access, and its gorgeous visuals — is the manner in which the complexities of the drug war in Mexico are illustrated by the slowly revealing and gradually changing grip the audience has on all the characters’ moralities.
+Everyone is not who they seem at first; virtuous men are revealed to have dubious motivations, self-righteous soldiers’ bigoted ideals eventually come to light, and valiant folk heroes fighting the good fight betray all goodwill.
+As the engrossing “Cartel Land” unfolds, it becomes heartbreaking and tragic as self-interest always ends up outweighing the greater good.
+It’s a shocking and distressing experience to watch the embodiment of hell, paved with good intentions, tile up before our very eyes.
 [Katie’s review from Sundance]

 12. “The Duke Of Burgundy